diofant/diofant/docs/modules/numeric-computation.rst

     >>> f = theano_function([x], [expr], dims={x: 1}, dtypes={x: 'float64'})

-Theano has a more sophisticated code generation system than SymPy's C/Fortran code printers.
+Theano has a more sophisticated code generation system than Diofant's C/Fortran code printers.
 Among other things it handles common sub-expressions and compilation onto the GPU.
-Theano also supports SymPy Matrix and Matrix Expression objects.
+Theano also supports Diofant Matrix and Matrix Expression objects.